arjun372/lcdk-guide-for-the-impatient-soul/Faster Math Ops using MATHLIB/README.md

 MATHLIB was designed with performance in mind, and as such, makes a trade-off between accuracy and execution speed.
 In terms of level of accuracy, not all functions are created equal, so be sure to inspect the input and output-error-tolerance ranges for each function in the function reference file `MATHLIB_Function_Reference.chm`.

 ## Installation Guide
-The latest installer version of MATHLIB can be downloaded from [TI's software product webpage](http://software-dl.ti.com/sdoemb/sdoemb_public_sw/mathlib/latest/index_FDS.html).
+The latest installer version of MATHLIB can be downloaded from <a  href="http://software-dl.ti.com/sdoemb/sdoemb_public_sw/mathlib/latest/index_FDS.html" target="_blank">TI's software product webpage</a>.
 Download the appropriate installer for your platform (Windows & Linux supported) and follow the instructions that the installer provides.
 Next, restart Code Composer Studio once the installation is complete, at which point CCS will auto-discover the newly installed library.

 Alternatively, this repository also provides sources for `release 3.1.2.1`, which can be found in folder named `mathlib_c674x_3_1_2_1`.